carbonatedcaffeine/Alpine-Linux-Chroot/README.md

 # Alpine-Linux-Chroot
 Chrooting Alpine Linux Is Fun!
 Also Featured In UserLAnd: [Check It Out!](https://github.com/CypherpunkArmory/UserLAnd-Assets-Alpine)

-And Don't Wrorry  added alpine to UserLAnd so I have some rights
+And Don't Wrorry I Added Alpine To UserLAnd so I Have Some Rights

 ### Other Importent Stuff
 : [Wiki](https://github.com/EnderNightLord-ChromeBook/Alpine-Linux-Chroot/wiki)